-In re Slack Technologies, Inc. Shareholder Litigation, No. 19civ05370 (San Mateo Superior)
+In re Slack Technologies, Inc. Shareholder Litigation, No. 19civ05370 (San Mateo County Superior)

 CPM represents a putative class of investors who bought stock in the initial public offering of Slack, a San Francisco-based technology company that offers a cloud-based productivity platform.
 The plaintiffs allege that the defendants omitted material information in the offering documents leading up the public listing concerning weaknesses in the Slack platform’s infrastructure, and that it had contractually obligated itself to pay steep penalties to certain customers if it failed to provide uninterrupted service 99.99% of the time.

 In re Uber Technologies, Inc. Securities Litigation, No. CGC-19-578544 (San Francisco County Superior)